Explore New Realities

 No. Each piece must be uploaded separately to the online submission system along with its own completed and signed submission form.
 Each piece is judged on its own merit.

 See the How to Submit guidelines for file format details.

 What criteria will the jury use to select works?

-Jurors are expected to select the highest quality works from among those submitted.
+Jurors are expected to select the highest quality works from those submitted.
 Each juror takes into consideration the technical aspects of the piece, the visual interest, and, where applicable, the storytelling; however, the jury’s primary criterion is to select the pieces it feels will form the strongest show.